Marcin13/Shopping-Basket-with-Laravel-Livewire/README.md

 - [Livewire 2.x](https://laravel-livewire.com/)
 ## Installation

-For this exercise we are going to use sqlite database, but feel free to use your preferred database system.
+For this project we are going to use sqlite database, but feel free to use your preferred database system.

 ```bash
 git clone https://github.com/Marcin13/Shopping-Basket-with-Laravel-Livewire.git